SELECTING my tree

 How tall are the trees?

-Our trees measure, on average, between 1 m and 3 m (depending on the species), to which must be added ± 30 cm for the height of the pot when they are distributed.
-It can however happen that depending on the varieties and the years, they are larger or smaller than expected.
+On average, our trees measure between one and three meters (depending on the species), plus the pot height of roughly 30 cm when they are distributed.
+Depending on the varieties and the years, sometimes the trees are larger or smaller than expected.

-How tall does the tree reach when mature?
+How tall will the tree be when mature?

-View the datasheets of the trees to see their average height at maturity.
+View the Tree Info Sheets to check their average height at maturity.

 How far will the roots of the tree spread?

-As a guide, here are three main types of rooting for trees:
+As a guide, here are three main types of tree roots:

-Consisting of the main root, plunging vertically into the soil as well as less vigorous lateral roots.
+Consisting of a main root, descending vertically into the soil and some additional, less vigorous lateral roots.

-– Shallow roots: Horizontal roots with short vertical pivots.
-The surface used is extensive, but shallow.
+– Shallow roots: Horizontal roots with short vertical roots.
+These cover an extensive but shallow surface.

-Tree roots are often blamed for many failures in urban infrastructure.
-They seek moisture in the ground.
-However, the soil near a foundation tends to be dry (little rain falls nearby and the foundation gives off heat).
+Tree roots are often blamed for many urban infrastructure problems, as roots seek out moisture in the ground.
+However, the soil near a foundation tends to be dry, since it is often sheltered from rain and the foundation itself gives off heat.

-Most of the roots will therefore move away from the foundation or grow parallel to it.
-They also don’t have an affinity for concrete (which is too dry and alkaline) and tend to run away from it.
-So they won’t infiltrate cracks in the foundation, let alone create new ones.
+Most roots will therefore move away from the foundation or grow parallel to it.
+They also don’t like concrete (which is too dry and alkaline) and tend to move away from it.
+Roots therefore won’t infiltrate cracks in the foundation nor create new ones.

-As for pipes, some trees that need water may find their way through cracks or holes.
-A good rule of thumb is not to plant trees within 3 meters of underground pipes, depending on the species.
+As for pipes, some tree roots seeking water may find their way through cracks or holes.
+A good rule of thumb is not to plant trees within three meters of underground pipes, depending on the species.

-In addition, some cities prohibit the planting of certain water-hungry trees, such as cottonwoods, large willows, and silver maples, or require that they be planted at a great distance from the pipes.
+In addition, some cities prohibit the planting of certain water-loving trees, such as cottonwoods, large willows and silver maples, or require that they be planted far from pipes.

 https://arboquebec.com/blog/6/les-racines-darbres-les-problemes-legende-urbaine-ou-la-realite